cheekayc/P8105_HW6_cc4778/HW6.md

     babysex = as.factor(babysex),
     malform = ifelse(malform == 1, "present", "absent"),
     malform = as.factor(malform),
+    # I did not label father's and mother's races because it is too much work...
+    frace = as.factor(frace),
+    mrace = as.factor(mrace),
-    delwt = delwt * 453.592) # I want to convert pounds to grams because I prefer standard scientific unit.
+    # I want to convert pounds to grams because I prefer standard scientific unit.

-# I did not change anything for father's & mother's race because I don't plan to use them in my regression model.
+    # Also, I did this to keep the unit of weight the same across the dataset.
+    delwt = delwt * 453.592)

 skimr::skim(bwt_df)
 ```